-Monique had her house burned down in the San Diego Fire in the fall that year 2006.
+Monique had her house burned down at the SD Fire in the fall

 Carlos retired the following year.

-I can't say enough how much I appreciated their friendship
+I can't say enough how much you all made me happy.